Bartozzz/bartozzz.github.io/content/blog/2019-03-01-enterprise-scale-react-redux-project-architecture/index.md

 ### Utilities for state management

-You can think of Redux as a low-level API – it doesn’t force any particular patterns and allow you pretty much to do whatever you want.
+You can think of Redux as a low-level API – it doesn’t force any particular patterns and allows you pretty much to do whatever you want.

 - [Ramda](https://ramdajs.com/): a practical functional library for JavaScript programmers.
 - [Immer](https://github.com/mweststrate/immer): create the next immutable state by mutating the current one.

 ### Utilities for creating styles

 Creating styles can be a pain, especially in React Native or when you need to create custom styles based on the state.
-[Styled Components](https://www.styled-components.com/ecosystem) can come handy – they allow you to create styles directly in JavaScript using SCSS syntax.
+[Styled Components](https://www.styled-components.com/ecosystem) can come in handy – they allow you to create styles directly in JavaScript using SCSS syntax.

 ### Tips and tricks

-#### You can use reducers on inner state
+#### You can use reducers on the inner state

 Creating reducers to handle the inner component state is a good practice in the case when you have complex state logic – it is easier to test and in most cases, less error-prone.
 Creating reducers for inner state management is even easier with the new Hooks API.